Quick Answer:

 Companion Planting

-- Carrots & Onions: Onions help repel carrot flies, while carrots deter onion pests.
+- Carrots & Onions: Onions help repel carrot flies.

-- Peppers & Basil: Basil enhances the growth of peppers while repelling pests like thrips and mosquitoes.
+- Peppers & Basil: Basil improves growth and repels thrips.

-- Lettuce & Chives: Chives help deter aphids and improve the flavor of lettuce.
+- Lettuce & Chives: Chives deter aphids and boost flavor.

-- Strawberries & Spinach: These plants have complementary growth habits and help suppress weeds.
+- Strawberries & Spinach: Complementary growth helps suppress weeds.

 Crops Rotation